sunnysideup/silverstripe-easy-coding-standards/README.md

 # What it does

-Lints your silverstripe php code, checks for potential bugs, and other helpful commands.
+Lints your silverstripe php code, checks for potential bugs, and also has a raft of other helpful commands.

-# tl;dr version:
+# tl;dr

 Install as global composer package and then try to access the commands, starting with `sake-` from the command line.